suchestoncampbelllab/gwasurvivr_manuscript/README.md

 The package repository can be found at https://github.com/suchestoncampbelllab/gwasurvivr

-To reproduce the results please clone this repository.
+To download code and simulated data in order to reproduce the results please clone this repository.

 ```
 git clone https://github.com/suchestoncampbelllab/gwasurvivr_manuscript.git